bytecodealliance/component-docs/component-model/src/design/interfaces.md

-Concretely, an interface is a collection of type definitions and function declarations that are used to carry out interactions between components.
+Concretely, an interface is a collection of type definitions and function declarations that are used to enable interactions between components and hosts.
 For example:

 * A "receive HTTP requests" interface might declare